Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 4-6 m. sun till half shadow hardy between -16/-20°C

 -atrovaginata (picture above right) Typical incense smell when rubbed.
 One of the best and hardiest species with thicker very erect culms.
+With air channels in the rhizomes and culms.
+With that the plant can survive in the water for some time.

 Height 3-5 m. sun till half shadow hardy between -14/-16°C